TheThingsNetwork/docs/doc/content/quick-start/_index.md

 Join The Things Network [Forum](https://www.thethingsnetwork.org/forum/) or [Slack](https://thethingsnetwork.slack.com/) for plenty of great ideas for projects, and to ask or answer questions about The Things Stack.

 The Things Stack Community Edition does not come with an uptime guarantee and is not recommended for commercial projects.
-For commercial projects, we recommend an SLA-backed The Things Stack instance provided by [The Things Industries](https://thethingsindustries.com/).
+For commercial projects, we recommend an SLA-backed The Things Stack instance provided by The Things Industries.
+[Try The Things Stack Cloud for free](https://www.thethingsindustries.com/stack/plans/).

 ## Scale Up

 Once you have your LoRaWAN proof of concept project up and running, and you are ready to scale to a commercial level, we recommend using an SLA-backed network provided by The Things Industries.
-Visit [The Things Industries website](https://thethingsindustries.com/) to learn more about private deployments of The Things Stack.
+Visit [The Things Stack Plans Page](https://www.thethingsindustries.com/stack/plans/) to learn more about private deployments of The Things Stack.

 ## The Things Stack Features